openxla/stablehlo/docs/interpreter_status.md

 ### Not in HLO

-Apart from the specced ops, this category consists of 10 unspecced ops (as they plan to be moved out of StableHLO), some of which have existing passes in [mhlo](https://github.com/openxla/xla/tree/main/xla/mlir_hlo/mhlo/transforms) to convert them to StableHLO equivalent ops.
+Apart from the specced ops, this category consists of 10 unspecced ops (see [StableHLO Ops Categories](#stablehlo-ops-categories)) which are planed to be moved out of StableHLO.
+Some of these ops have existing passes in [mhlo](https://github.com/openxla/xla/tree/main/xla/mlir_hlo/mhlo/transforms) to convert them to StableHLO equivalent ops.
 There are three ops the interpreter does not support because there are no existing decompositions to StableHLO ops: